Thomas Aldrich (academic)

-Thomas Aldrich D.D. was a priest and academic in the sixteenth century.
+Thomas Aldrich was a priest and academic in the sixteenth century.

 The son of John Aldrich, MP he was born in Norwich.
 He was educated at Corpus Christi College, Cambridge, becoming Fellow in 1562; and Master from 1570 until 1573.
-He was Rector of Hadleigh, Suffolk and Archdeacon of Sudbury from 1570 until 1576.
+Aldrich was forced out as Master for displaying Puritan sympathies and replaced by Robert Norgate, a nephew of Matthew Parker, Archbishop of Canterbury.
+Aldrich was Rector of Hadleigh, Suffolk and Archdeacon of Sudbury from 1570 until 1576.